LOADING

 Period of Construction: 1010 CE

-Nature of the Monument: Shiva temple one of the best examples of exquisite artistry, elaborate carvings, and grandeur, that has stood the take a look at of time, is the Brihadeshwara temple or the Big Temple in Thanjavur.
+Nature of the Monument: Shiva temple, one of the best examples of exquisite artistry, elaborate carvings, and grandeur that has stood the take a look at of time, is the Brihadeshwara temple or the Big Temple in Thanjavur.
 Standing at 217 toes, the Brihadeshwara Temple, committed to Lord Shiva, is the tallest temple in India.
 It is also the primary entire granite temple inside the international, with a predicted 8,000 heaps of granite used to build it.
-The temple demonstrates the Dravidian fashion of structure.
-The frescoes that decorate the temple’s ceilings are simply top-notch, ornamenting the indoors and the outdoors of the temple with its beauty.
-The most unexpected and exciting part of this temple is its shadow, which rather never falls on the floor at noon.
-Atop the soaring vimana―the tower above the principle temple and a word that translates to ‘airplane’―is a capstone that weighs eighty lots.
+The temple demonstrates the Dravidian structure.
+The frescoes that decorate the temple’s ceilings are simply top-notch, ornamenting the temple’s indoors and outdoors with its beauty.
+This temple’s most unexpected and exciting part is its shadow, which never falls on the floor at noon.
+Atop the soaring vimana―the tower above the principal temple and a word that translates to ‘airplane’―is a capstone that weighs eighty lots.

 Back to Top